Academic Program Guide

 Language Arts (6/7)

-English 6/7 (L117)
+English 6/7 (L117) Grade: Blended 6 & 7

-During this two-year class, students are exposed to a variety of texts, including short stories, novels, non-fiction, and poetry.
+During this two-year course, students are exposed to a variety of texts, including short stories, novels, non-fiction, and poetry.
 Students participate in book clubs and choice reading units.
 Students learn how to apply critical thinking and analysis skills through their writing and discussion.
 In addition, students will practice narrative, informative and argument writing modes.

 Langauge Arts 8

-English 8 (L118)
+English 8 (L118) Grade: 8

 Students learn and practice strategies in narrative, informative and argument writing modes.
-Classes follow a workshop model.
+Course follows a workshop model.
 This includes mini-lessons, guided practice and conferences with writing partners and teachers, with the goal to create confident and independent writers.
 There is regular homework that may include reading, gathering resources, drafting, revising, preparing for exams or creating final projects.
 In addition to practicing the writing process, students will read and critically analyze at least two novels, poems and works of non-fiction.
-Students will also read novels of their choice.
+Students will read novels of their choice.

 Electives

-Intro to Creative Writing 6 (Elective L151X)
+Intro to Creative Writing 6 (Elective L151X) Grade: 6

-Intro to Creative Writing 7/8 (Elective L154X)
+Intro to Creative Writing 7/8 (Elective L154X) Grade: Blended 7 - 8

-Creative Writing: Workshop (Elective L410X) Prerequisite: 8th Grade - Intro to Creative Writing 7/8, None Grade: 8-10
+Creative Writing: Workshop (Elective L410X) Prerequisite: 8th Grade - Intro to Creative Writing 7/8

-Yearbook (Elective Credit A206)
+Yearbook (Elective Credit A206) Prerequisite: Application Grade: 8-12

 Grades 9 - 12